LSEG-API-Samples/Article.EMA.Java.RTO.Azure/README.md

 ## Introduction

+Let’s start with purpose of this project repository.
 This repository is forked from my colleague [How to build a scalable web service for stock prices](https://github.com/LSEG-API-Samples/Article.RTSDK.Java.MDWebService) with the following goals:

 1. Update my colleague's Spring Boot MDWebService to support the Real-Time Optimized (RTO, not a **Wealth solution products**) with the Authentication Version 2 (aka Customer Identity and Access Management - CIAM, or *Service Account*).
 2. Use the RTO version MDWebService as a base application for deploying to [Azure Container Instances](https://azure.microsoft.com/en-us/products/container-instances).